Why Diversity Matters

 Excellent Ethnic Diversity

-Many students value the opportunity to meet and learn from different ethnic and racial groups, which is more possible at a diverse school such as this one.
+Many students value the opportunity to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.

 American College for Medical Careers is ranked #454 in ethnic diversity nationwide with a student body composition that is far above the national average.